 Telemedicine and Remote Patient Monitoring have the potential to lower the number of individuals admitted to the hospital each year.
-This also reduces the number of times patients have to travel to hospital or clinics.
-Patients with particular ailments may have been admitted to the hospital many times, which includes travelling long distances, but this no longer has to be the case thanks to advancements in connected health technology.
+This also reduces the number of times patients have to travel to hospitals or clinics.
+Patients with particular ailments may have been admitted to the hospital many times, which includes traveling long distances, but this no longer has to be the case thanks to advancements in connected health technology.

 With the help of RPM, patients might be released from the hospital with devices to monitor their blood pressure, oxygen levels, etc. The patient can transmit measurements onto a secure system that allows clinicians to monitor the results for fluctuations and immediately contact the patient if anything the measurements go out of the normal range.
 This helps doctors to intervene and help the patient before their health deteriorates to the point where they need to be readmitted to the hospital.